 The webhook patterns developers ask about most.

-A robust webhook handler does four things in order: HMAC-verify the signature against the raw body, dedupe by event id, enqueue the work to a background queue, and return 200.
-Long-running work happens in the worker, with retries and idempotency at the queue layer. payment.failed gets its own path that releases held resources and surfaces the failure to the user.
+A dependable webhook handler does four things in order: verify the signature against the raw body (webhooks.verify in Node, the documented HMAC elsewhere), dedupe by event id, enqueue the work to a background queue, and return 200.
+Long-running work happens in the worker, with retries and idempotency at the queue layer.
+Because there is no failure event, a scheduled sweep times out jobs stuck awaiting payment and reconciles them.

 Before you start.